Symptomatic, unlinked COVID-19 cases in the community a 'greater concern' even as number of daily cases fall: Gan Kim Yong

 "I'm also concerned that we must continue to remain vigilant, because if we let our guards down, the virus will creep in, infections will grow, and we will have a bigger problem on our hands," said Mr Gan.

-"Therefore, we advise the public to remain to your guards, do abide by the spirit of the rule to limit social gatherings to no more than five persons and continue to maintain a high level of personal hygiene and civic consciousness.
+"Therefore, we advise the public to remain on your guard, do abide by the spirit of the rule to limit social gatherings to no more than five persons and continue to maintain a high level of personal hygiene and civic consciousness.

 "We can prevent a second wave if we are vigilant and work with one another to keep infections low."